raspberrypilearning/the-all-seeing-pi/worksheet2.md

     Here we are using two more functions from the `overlay_functions` file.
 The function `remove_overlays` does exactly what it says, and removes all of the overlays so they don't hang around after we take a photograph.
 The `output_overlay` function takes the photograph and the overlay and glues them together so the resulting final output is a photograph with the chosen overlay superimposed.

-1. Once again, save your file and run it using `F5` to check that you can now change between overlays and when you take a photograph, your chosen overlay is saved as part of the picture.
+1. Once again, save your file and run it using **F5** to check that you can now change between overlays, and that, when you take a photograph, your chosen overlay is saved as part of the picture.

 ## Create a GUI

-We have an almost working All Seeing Pi.
-However, when a picture is taken, the camera preview disappears and the user is left staring at the Python Shell and the Raspbian desktop.
+We have an almost-working All-Seeing Pi.
+However, when a picture is taken, the camera preview disappears and the user is left staring at the Python shell and the Raspbian desktop.
 You probably don't want your selfie-takers to have to restart the Python program every time someone takes a picture.
 We will create a very simple GUI to display the picture that was taken and allow them to take another picture.

-1. To create the GUI we will use a library called **guizero** which you should have already installed in the [software installation](software.md) step.
+1. To create the GUI we will use a library called **guizero**, which you should have already installed in the [software installation](software.md) step.
 Add another import line with the others at the start of your program to bring in the guizero functions we need:

     ```python
     from guizero import App, PushButton, Text, Picture